-- Complete the Massachusetts-specific admission and program requirements. - Complete the Pre-Practicum, Practicum and Internship Field Experiences within the Commonwealth of Massachusetts.
+- Complete the Massachusetts-specific admission and program requirements. - Complete the all field experiences including pre-practicum within the Commonwealth of Massachusetts.

 Requirements for Program Entry

 Entry into a Cambridge College program for ESE licensure requires:

 - Massachusetts Educator Personnel ID (MEPID) number, - Evidence of successful completion of the Communication and Literacy Massachusetts Test for Educator Licensure (MTEL), and - A minimum Grade Point Average (GPA) of 3.0 in the most recent degree program.